Transgender rights in the United Kingdom: Puberty blockers ban

 In May 2024, the then Health Secretary Victoria Atkins implemented an emergency three-month ban on private prescriptions of puberty blockers which went into effect on 3 June 2024 and was set to expire on 3 September 2024.
 The ban restricted their use to only those already taking them, or within a clinical trial.

 In July 2024, this ban was challenged by legal action in the High Court, by campaign group TransActual and Good Law Project, who claimed the ban was unlawful.
-On 29 July 2024 the High Court of Justice dismissed the legal challenge, Mrs Justice Lang arguing that: "While the Cass review did not conclude that puberty blockers caused a serious danger to health, that was not the question it was asked to address.
-In my judgment, the Cass Review's findings about the very substantial risks and very narrow benefits associated with the use of puberty blockers, and the recommendation that in future the NHS prescribing of puberty blockers to children and young people should only take place in a clinical trial, and not routinely, amounted to powerful scientific evidence in support of restrictions on the supply of puberty blockers on the grounds that they were potentially harmful".
+On 29 July 2024, the High Court of Justice dismissed the legal challenge, with Mrs Justice Lang arguing: "While the Cass review did not conclude that puberty blockers caused a serious danger to health, that was not the question it was asked to address.
+In my judgment, the Cass Review's findings about the very substantial risks and very narrow benefits associated with the use of puberty blockers, and the recommendation that in future the NHS prescribing of puberty blockers to children and young people should only take place in a clinical trial, and not routinely, amounted to powerful scientific evidence in support of restrictions on the supply of puberty blockers on the grounds that they were potentially harmful."

-The Health Secretary, Wes Streeting welcomed the "evidence-led" decision and said efforts were being made to set up a clinical trial to "establish the evidence on puberty blockers".
+The Health Secretary Wes Streeting welcomed the "evidence-led" decision and said efforts were being made to set up a clinical trial to "establish the evidence on puberty blockers".
 Following the ruling, TransActual announced that they would not appeal the decision due to limited funds and the unlikelihood of an appeal being heard before the ban expires.

 In July 2024 moves to ban puberty blockers permanently were taken by the Labour Party (UK) who became the new Government of the United Kingdom that month.
 On 22 August 2024, the government extended the emergency ban an additional three months and it was set to expire on 26 November 2024.
 The ban was also extended to cover Northern Ireland, following agreement from the Northern Ireland Executive and came into effect on 27 August 2024.
 On 6 November 2024 the ban was extended again and was set to expire on 31 December 2024.
 On 11 December 2024, the ban was renewed indefinitely outside of clinical trials and is set to be reviewed again in 2027.
 This ban affects both NHS and private providers, though existing patients are allowed to continue their treatment.

+In June 2026, in the midst of a pressure campaign by some politicians calling for the proposed clinical trial into puberty blockers to be scrapped, Cass said in an interview with BBC that she believes that since her review was published, the risks about puberty blockers had been "exaggerated" and that "we genuinely don't know if there are harms" and that a clinical trial was "essential" to figure out "whether these drugs are helpful or not".